Harley 45 Engine Teardown and Inspection

 Missing pieces included cylinders and heads, generator, timer, intake manifold, and carburetor.
 But overall, what was left of the motor looked good considering it's age.

 Visual inspection of the engine cases revealed no cracks and no broken bolts.
-Also encouraging was unstripped factory screw heads--something uncommon for an 80-year-old engine!
+It was nice to see unstripped factory screw heads--something uncommon on an 80-year-old engine!

 According to the previous owner, the motor "sat outside for awhile".
 As a precaution before starting disassembly, I decided to soak the engine in oil for a while.
 This would allow every nut and bolt to come off as easily as possible.